-- If you’re using an Android phone, check off “Show the Chat and Rooms tabs.”
-If you’re using an iPhone or iPad, toggle “Show the chat and rooms tab” on.
+- If you’re using an Android phone, check off “Show the chat and spaces tabs.”
+If you’re using an iPhone or iPad, toggle “Show the chat and spaces tab” on.

-On the bottom of the screen, instead of just Mail and Meet icons, you’ll now also have Chat and Rooms icons.
+On the bottom of the screen, instead of just Mail and Meet icons, you’ll now also have Chat and Spaces icons.